 Instructions: Describe decisions about how the database will behave in meeting its requirements from a user's point of view (i.e., functionality of the database from an application perspective), ignoring internal implementation, and any other decisions affecting further design of the database.
 Include decisions regarding inputs the database will accept and outputs (displays, reports, messages, responses, etc.) it will need to support, including interfaces with other systems.
 Describe the general types of processing (sequential versus random for inserts, updates, deletes and queries) required both for data entering the database, and data most frequently accessed.
 Also include decisions on how databases/data files will appear to the user.

-Inputs are csv files obtained from different sources, loaded in weekly batch processes.
+Inputs are csv files obtained from different sources, loaded in weekly batch processes on Monday mornings.

+We plan to use Python to develop the ETL process and the data cleansing.
+See rules in section 4.3.

-For the reporting we plan to use Tableau.
-We may give external customer access for a small fee.
+For the reporting we plan to use Tableau to develop reports and dashboards.
+We may give external customer access for a small fee (tbd) for self-service.

 Currently there are no interfaces with other systems planned, but could be added later.